OpenTranslationBible/open-bible/en-GB/18.Job/md/job-01.md

 ## Job 1:1

-There was a man in the land of Uz whose name was Job;
-and that man was blameless, upright, fearing God and turning away from evil.
+In the land of Uz, there was a man named Job; this man was blameless and upright, fearing God and avoiding evil.

 ## Job 1:2

-Seven sons and three daughters were born to him.
+He had seven sons and three daughters.

 ## Job 1:3

-His possessions also were 7,000 sheep, 3,000 camels, 500 yoke of oxen, 500 female donkeys,
-and very many servants;
-and that man was the greatest of all the people of the east.
+His possessions included seven thousand sheep, three thousand camels, five hundred yoke of oxen, five hundred donkeys, and a great many servants.
+He was the most prominent man among all the people of the East.

 ---

 ## Job 1:4

-His sons used to go and hold a feast in the house of each one on his day,
-and they would send word and invite their three sisters to eat and drink with them.
+His sons would take turns holding feasts in their homes on their appointed day, and they would invite their three sisters to eat and drink with them.

 ## Job 1:5

-When the days of feasting had completed their cycle, Job would send word and consecrate them,
+When the days of feasting had run their course, Job would send for them and consecrate them.
+Rising early in the morning, he would offer a burnt offering for each of them, thinking, “Perhaps my children have sinned and cursed God in their hearts.”
+This was Job’s regular practice.
-getting up early in the morning and offering burnt offerings according to the number of them all;
-for Job said,
-“Perhaps my sons have sinned and cursed God in their hearts.”
-So Job did continually.

 ---

 ## Job 1:6

-Now there was a day when the sons of God came to present themselves before the Lord,
-and Satan also came among them.
+One day, the sons of God came to present themselves before the Lord, and Satan also came among them.

 ## Job 1:7

-The Lord said to Satan,
+The Lord asked Satan, “Where have you come from?”
-“From where do you come?”

 ---

-Then Satan answered the Lord and said,
-“From roaming about on the earth and walking around on it.”
+Satan answered the Lord, “From roaming through the earth and walking back and forth on it.”

 ## Job 1:8

-The Lord said to Satan,
-“Have you considered My servant Job?
-For there is no one like him on the earth,
-a blameless and upright man, fearing God and turning away from evil.”
+Then the Lord said to Satan, “Have you considered my servant Job?
+There is no one like him on earth; he is blameless and upright, a man who fears God and shuns evil.”

 ---

 ## Job 1:9

-Then Satan answered the Lord and said,
-“Does Job fear God for nothing?
+Satan replied to the Lord, “Does Job fear God for nothing?”

 ## Job 1:10

-Have You not made a fence around him and his house and all that he has, on every side?
-You have blessed the work of his hands,
-and his possessions have increased in the land.
+“Have you not placed a hedge around him and his household and all that he owns?
+You have blessed the work of his hands, and his livestock have spread throughout the land.

 ## Job 1:11

-But reach out with Your hand now and touch all that he has;
-he will certainly curse You to Your face.”
+But stretch out your hand now and touch all that he has, and he will surely curse you to your face.”

 ---

 ## Job 1:12

-Then the Lord said to Satan,
-“Behold, all that he has is in your power, only do not reach out and put your hand on him.”
+The Lord said to Satan, “Very well, all that he has is in your power, but do not lay a hand on the man himself.”

 So Satan departed from the presence of the Lord.